Darxo/Hardened/README.md

 - Noble Parties can now only have up to 30% melee backliner (down from 40%) and up to 25% ranged backliner (down from 30%)
 - Brigand Camps can now have at most 35% ranged units (down from 40%)

-### AI
+### AI General

 - NPCs now know how to use Bandages
-- NPC ranged troops now ignore the score from potential scatter targets when picking a ranged target
+- NPC ranged troops now ignore the score from potential scatter targets when picking a ranged target.
+They also ignore the score penalty from obstacles blocking line of sight (that penalty is already implicitely handled by the predicted hitchance)
-- Regular Nomad Units now stay 25% less in Formation, are 20% more likely to avoid engaging multiple opponents, are 20% more likely to flank and are 250% more likely to ignore someone who is already engaged in melee
-- Goblin-, Brigand-, Nomad- and Mercenary ranged units now play around 35% more defensive
-- Goblin Overseer now play 100% more defensive, just like Goblin Shamans
-- NPC Dogs are much less likely to engage multiple enemies at the same time
 - Ranged NPC are 25% less likely to change positions
 - NPCs are 40% more likely to use Reload Actions
 - NPCs are now 25% less likely to use **Rally the Troops**
-- Necrosavants are a bit more likely to stay on the same tile and attack twice, rather than teleport to a slightly better tile
 - Improve AI targeting for throwing nets: They value the targets melee defense twice as much and prefer isolated targets
-- NPCs with **Sergeant** perk are 50% more attractive to other NPCs for target selection purposes
+- NPCs with **Sergeant** perk are 50% more attractive for other NPCs for target selection purposes
 - NPCs are now twice as likely to throw a net or use a throwing pot/bomb while adjacent to an enemy
 - NPCs will no longer throw nets while their strategy is defending
 - NPCs with **Bolster** are more likely to attack with their polarm as they are surrounded by more allies